-The forms below should be used as part of formal written request of or an exception to a published policy or requirement--for example, dropping a course after the published deadline.
-After your submit your request, an email will be sent to your UCSB account of the notification on the decision.
+Petitions (forms) are processed as formal requests for an exception to a UC Santa Barbara published policy or requirement.
+Once the request is submitted, an email will be sent to your UCSB account with notification on the decision.

 IMPORTANT NOTE: You must be a student in the College of Letters and Science to submit these forms.
 College of Engineering Students or College of Creative Studies students should contact advisors in their colleges even when the request pertains to a course offered by Letters and Science.